wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 ## Step 4: Manage OAuth Keys

+!!! note
+    This step is optional is you are using the `Choreo Built-in Identity Provider`.
+We auto generate keys during the component deployment, if keys are not available.

 1. In the left navigation of your component view, click **Settings**.
+2. Click **Authentication** tab.
-2. Select an Identity Provider.
+3. Select an Identity Provider.
-3. If you are using the `Choreo Built-in Identity Provider`, click on the generate credentials button.
+4. If you are using the `Choreo Built-in Identity Provider`, click on the generate credentials button.
 Otherwise, if you are using an external Identity Provider, configure the Identity Provider as instructed on the console and add the client keys.